 Watch Wechsler Scale On Video

 The previously designed IQ tests became insufficient to measure the human intelligence of different levels which is also influenced by outside factors.
 David Wechsler than designed, what became known as, the Wechsler-Bellevue Intelligence Scale (WBIS), also called the Wechsler Scale.

-He, therefore, came up with two different IQ tests for children – one that measured intelligence of school going kids and another that measured the intellectual ability of kids even younger than them.
+He, therefore, came up with two different IQ tests for children – one that measured the intelligence of school going kids and another that weighed the intellectual ability of kids even younger than them.